The Different Types of Naps You Need to Know

 Not all naps are created equal, and many factors impact how helpful naps can be.
 By understanding the role of napping, you can learn to take effective naps that support your body’s internal clock and maintain your energy level throughout the day.

-categorized depending on the function they serve.
+Naps can be categorized2 depending on the function they serve.
 Thinking about what you’re hoping to gain from a nap is one part of making napping work for you.

 Sleep is an invaluable aspect of health and wellbeing for adults, but it’s especially important for kids.
 Studies show kids who consistently get quality rest have improved attention, behavior, and memory, but a shocking 50% of kids aged 6-17 aren’t getting enough sleep.
 That’s why it’s crucial they rest on a bed that supports their growth.
 By investing […]

 While small children typically take naps in the afternoon, our culture generally frowns upon mid-day sleep; however, even in those who get enough sleep (but particularly in those who don’t), many people experience a natural increase in drowsiness in the afternoon, about 8 hours after waking.
 And research shows that you can make yourself more […]